Zuehlke/software-engineering-corner/drafts/context-driven-smells.md

 ### The Company

-I once worked at a scale-up tech firm $company in the compliance space.
+I once worked at a scale-up tech firm $company.
 It had rapidly built its core product suites, gone to market, and attracted serious investment.
 The next phase was to add the bells and whistles promised to customers, improve quality, and to explore moves into other industry domains.
 In the UK were two strong product teams, comprising developers, permanent QA and Product members.
-A separate DevOps team[<sup>1</sup>](#1-separate-devops-teams) prioritised platform work, dropped into teams.
+A separate DevOps team[<sup>1</sup>](#smell-1-separate-devops-teams) prioritised platform work, dropped into teams.

 Due to the nature of the customers’ work, the offering was expected to work transparently and without fault.
-Customers were not interested in working with product teams and instead liaised purely through the strong and motivated sales/Customer Success team[<sup>2</sup>](#2-sales-teams-own-customer-contact-and-prioritise-features).
+Customers were not interested in working with product teams and instead liaised purely through the strong and motivated sales/Customer Success team[<sup>2</sup>](#smell-2-sales-teams-own-customer-contact-and-prioritise-features).
 This meant that bespoke, single-client requests were promised by sales, with little care for priority, complexity, or roadmap, and an adversarial relationship between sales and product teams developed.

 ### The Tech

 As is common with start-ups, code was written very quickly in an effort to get to market, broadly following a microservices architecture.
 It used a mixture of NodeJS and java codebases, with Postgres.
-Some odd design decisions – using a DB for staging communications rather than queues, codebases that no-one left at $company understood – were problematic, but the real issues were down to quality safeguards.
+Some odd design decisions – using a common staging DB to communicate between microservices rather than queues, codebases that no-one left at $company understood – were problematic, but the real issues were down to quality safeguards.
-Almost zero tests[<sup>3</sup>](#3-zero-tests), observability, or resilience engineering meant that the team were always surprised by bugs, downtime was frequent and long, and investigations were invariably complex[<sup>4</sup>](#4-being-surprised-by-bugs-long-downtime-and-complex-investigations).
+Almost zero tests[<sup>3</sup>](#smell-3-zero-tests), observability, or resilience engineering meant that the team were always surprised by bugs, downtime was frequent and long, and investigations were invariably complex[<sup>4</sup>](#smell-4-being-surprised-by-bugs-long-downtime-and-complex-investigations).

 Additionally, $company relied on multiple integrations with 3rd parties, some with well-defined support agreements, and other casual.
-Changing APIs and other contracts with these necessitated frequent changes of approach, and failures in these 3rd parties were often not detected without customer reports[<sup>5</sup>](#5-undetectable-failures-in-3rd-party-services).
+Changing APIs and other contracts with these necessitated frequent changes of approach, and failures in these 3rd parties were often not detected without customer reports[<sup>5</sup>](#smell-5-undetectable-failures-in-3rd-party-services).

 ### The Bombshell

-One of the 3rd party integrations significantly changed its architecture[<sup>5</sup>](#5-undetectable-failures-in-3rd-party-services).
+One of the 3rd party integrations significantly changed its architecture[<sup>5</sup>](#smell-5-undetectable-failures-in-3rd-party-services).
 We were able to use a pilot of the new version to test our existing product against, and the result was… nothing.

 Complete failure.